 A tried and true favorite, this cinnamon raisin oatmeal is super easy to make and oh so delicious.
 Plus it takes less than 10 minutes to whip up.
 It’s time to ditch those instant oatmeal packets!

 1/2 banana, sliced (save a few for topping)

 1 teaspoon cinnamon

 pinch of sea salt

-1 cups of water, non-dairy milk or a blend of both
+1 cup of water, non-diary milk or a blend of both

 1 teaspoon maple syrup (optional)

 Add oats, banana slices, raisins, flaxseed, cinnamon and sea salt to a pot.
 Add water and stir to combine.